playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 ### Use Class Components to Build an Error Boundary {#class-error-boundary}

-Now that we understand what a class component is, and why it's required to use one for error handling, let's build one ourselves!
+Now that we understand what a class component is and why it's required to use one for error handling, let's build one ourselves!

 Just like any other class component, we start with an `extends` clause to tell React that this class is, in fact, a component.

-From there, we add in a special `componentDidCatch` method, like so:
+From there, we add a special `componentDidCatch` method, like so:

 ```jsx
 import { Component } from "react";